VKirijanova/Virtual-Books-Library-MS3-/README.md

 - HTML tested with W3C mark up validation service.
 I had some syntax issue only due to jinja template been used to build all pages.
 - CSS have been tested with W3C mark up validation service, error been showed:[Error.png](https://postimg.cc/Mnn7jBJG).
 After removing shadow from element, no errors was found.

-- JavaScript code _______ Jshint with no major issues
+- Javascript code passed in Jshint with no major issues, one undefined variable found - $.
-- Project's responsiveness ________ on iPhone, Google Chrome, Microsoft Edge
+- Project's responsiveness checked on iPhone, Google Chrome, Microsoft Edge and worked perfectly.

+# Manual Testing #

 ## Testing user stories ##
-1. As a user, I would like to
+1. As a user, I would like to have my personal profile.

-2. As a user, I would like to
+2. As a user, I would like to update books description after reading it.

-3. As a user, I would like to
+3. As a user, I would like to browse through books on the website.
+5. As a user, I would like to delete books.

-4. As a user, I would like to
+6. As a user, I would like to log out from my profile.

 ### Issues ###